alechenninger/blog/posts/fakes.md

 ## Fakes over stubs

-What we're discussing here so far is actually closer to a [{fake}][mocks-vs-stubs] than a {stub}.
+As your class becomes more complete, it'll start to look more like a [{fake}][mocks-vs-stubs] than a {stub}.
 You've used a fake any time you've tested with an in-memory database.
 A fake is a complete implementation of some interface suitable for testing.
-As we've begun to elucidate, fakes are often very useful, and deserve a priority slot in our testing toolkit; slots too often monopolized by mocks.

-As your class becomes more complete, it'll start to look more like a fake.
-What sets a fake apart really is that it usually has its own tests. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.** In this way, a fake also becomes a demonstration of how some type is supposed to work.
+Any time you replace a non-trivial dependency, you should really ensure that replacement has its own tests. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.** In this way, a fake also becomes a demonstration of how some type is supposed to work.
 It's a reference implementation, a testbed for experimentation, as well as documentation for ourselves, our teammates, and our successors.

-If you're clever, you can even reuse the same tests as your production implementation–and you should.
+If you're clever, you can even reuse the same tests as your production implementation–and you absolutely should.
 It saves you time and gives you confidence.

 ```java
 // Example pattern to test a fake and production implementation against same tests